Legislative Resources at the Texas State Library and Archives

-Anyone researching legislative topics will find a number of resources in the Texas State Archives and Reference/Documents Collections.
+Anyone researching legislative topics will find a number of helpful resources the Texas State Library and Archives Commission (TSLAC).
+Below we have compiled information on a variety of resources available at TSLAC and online through other agencies and repositories.

 House and Senate Journals

-Print sources include House and Senate Journals for the Texas Congresses (1836-1845) and the State Legislatures from the 1st (1846) session forward, along with the General and Special Laws passed by these legislative bodies.
+TSLAC holds the House and Senate Journals for the Texas Congresses (1836-1845) and the State Legislatures from the 1st (1846) session forward.

-House and Senate Journals, published for every legislative day in a session, outline proceedings and track legislative action for each chamber.
-Information available in the publications include:
+House and Senate Journals are published for every legislative day in a session.
+The Journals outline proceedings and track legislative action for each chamber.
+Typical information researchers can find in the Journals includes:

 - number, author, and caption of each bill and resolution introduced and the committee to which it is referred